datacarpentry/image-processing/episodes/04-drawing.md

 mask[rr, cc] = False
 ```

-Then, we use numpy indexing to remove the portions of the image,
+Then, we use NumPy indexing to remove the portions of the image,
 where the mask is `True`:

 ```python